 Guests include researchers not employed at AU, PhD students not enrolled at AU, and students on internships not enrolled at AU (called “interns”).
 They also include persons performing research support work or using research equipment at AU who are not employed by the university (unless their access to the university is covered by a separate agreement).
-The person in question must have an access card to AU's buildings.
-Guests have the opportunity to book/drive AU cars (with authorisation) and are expected to work during normal working hours.
-In very special cases, access to buildings outside normal working hours may be granted, including access to email and networks.
-A reasoned request for such access must be sent to the head of department at Institutleder head.agro@au.dk.

 A trainee from a non-European Union (EU) country, or a non-European Economic Area (EEA) country must have a work- and residence permit for AGRO.
 This is extremely important, and it may impose fatal consequences on AU, if we do not comply with this.
 Tourist Schengen visa for other EU countries is not sufficient, and it is also not enough to be enrolled in another EU country.
 The trainee must have a work permit for AGRO in order to work and stay at our department.